 - rehydrate (isotonic drink) for when you are dehydrated

 - Diamox.
 It’s used by many trekkers to prevent altitude sickness.
 At high altitude the air pressure is low and less oxygen available, Diamox prevents AMS by acting as a respiratory stimulant.
 Contraindications Diamox is a diuretic so you constantly have to urinate, not nice to go to the toilet if it is cold at night.
 Needles and pins (paraesthesia) in hands in feet.

 Altitude RX Oxyboost Complex for Mountain Sickness – natural remedy against altitude sickness, we have never used it, but it has good reviews, check here for about 500 reviews, sound like it works to me!

-Plasters – make sure you have enough you might get blisters Tip!
-If you have spots on your feet where you usually get blisters try to prevent them by first putting some vaseline on it and then plaster.
-If you already have a blister you can use Compeed – a special plaster that you can put on blisters, it reduces the pain and protects against rubbing.
+Plasters – pack enough plasters if you get blister that you can replace them daily.
+Compeed – a special plaster that you can put on blisters, it reduces the pain and protects against rubbing.
 There are special blister prevention patches for shoes as well.

 Vaseline – you can use it for blister prevention put it every morning on your feet (some areas) before you start walking.
 It’ll help to reduce chafing.